Pyramid Writer's Guidelines

 See below for an important "Checklist" of items to include with your submission, and then send your final article to email@example.com with "[PYRAMID SUBMISSION]:" and the article's title on the subject line.

-Steps One and Two ("Send a Query Letter" and "Wait"), above, were optional, because it's possible to skip right to the "Submit an Article" stage.
+Steps One and Two ("Send a Query Letter" and "Wait"), above, are optional, because it's possible to skip right to the "Submit an Article" stage.
 This might be useful if your concept is hard to describe; if it's very short, like an "Appendix Z" submission; or if the material was already written for some reason (say, you converted your campaign notes into an interesting article).
-For obvious reasons, sending articles directly will be a bit faster than sending a query letter and then sending an article, but it might result in you writing an article that we would have rejected at the query-letter stage.
-On the other hand, if you send a finished article and we accept it, it's accepted.
+For obvious reasons, sending articles directly is faster than sending a query letter and then sending an article, but it might result in you writing an article that we would have rejected at the query-letter stage.
+However, if you send a finished article and we accept it, it's accepted without waiting on other steps.
 It's your decision and your risk.

 Step Four: Wait